 - If you have savings, pay cash for your car.
 Or if you are leasing, consider not renewing your lease and buy a used one.

 - No more car washes.
-Take a bucket and a rag and exercise a bit.
+Take a bucket, a rag and exercise a bit.

 - Take your car for a service or for an oil change.
-It will cost you more to buy a new car than taking good care of the current one.
+It will cost you more to buy a new car than to take good care of the current one.
 Prevention rather than reaction.

 - Hydro, water and gas bills.